exclamaforte/diode/README.md

 ## Featured Models
-- Matmul Kernel Prediction: Predict the runtime of matmul kernels.
+- Matrix Multiplication Kernel Prediction: Predict the runtime of matrix multiplication kernels.
 The results of this model are enabled in `fast-autotune`.

 ## Option 1: Installation with Pre-Trained Models